google/calblink/README.md

     go mod init calblink
     go mod tidy
     ```
+6. If you already have a `go.mod` and `go.sum`, you may need to update it
+    before compiling.
+    ```
+    go get -u
+    go mod tidy
+    ```

 7. Get an OAuth 2 ID as described in step 1 of the [Google Calendar
     Quickstart](https://developers.google.com/google-apps/calendar/quickstart/go).
     Put the client\_secret.json file in your GOPATH directory.

-7. Make sure the client\_secret.json file is secure by changing its permissions
+8. Make sure the client\_secret.json file is secure by changing its permissions
     to only allow the user to read it:

         chmod 600 client_secret.json

-8. Build the calblink program as appropriate for your environment:
+9. Build the calblink program as appropriate for your environment:
     * For a Linux environment or another that doesn't use Homebrew:

             go build
     * For a default Homebrew install on an Intel-based Mac:

             CGO_LDFLAGS="-L/usr/local/lib" CGO_CFLAGS="-I/usr/local/include" go build
     * For a default Homebrew install on an ARM-based Mac:

             CGO_LDFLAGS="-L/opt/homebrew/lib" CGO_CFLAGS="-I/opt/homebrew/include" go build
     * For a customized Homebrew install, modify the above to match your configuration.

-8. Run the calblink program:
+10. Run the calblink program:

         ./calblink

-9. It will request that you go to a URL.
+11. It will request that you go to a URL.
 On macOS, it will also request that you allow
     the program to receive network requests; you should allow this.
 You should access
     this URL from the account you want to read the calendar of.

-10. That's it!
+12. That's it!
 It should just run now, and set your blink(1) to change color
     appropriately.
 To quit out of it, hit Ctrl-C in the window you ran it in.
     (It will turn the blink(1) off automatically.)
 It will output a . into the
     terminal window every time it checks the server and sets the LED.

-11. Optionally, set up a config file, as below.
+13. Optionally, set up a config file, as below.

-12. Once everything is working, you can consider enabling [service mode](SERVICE.md) to
+14. Once everything is working, you can consider enabling [service mode](SERVICE.md) to
     have it run automatically in the background.

 ## What are the configuration options?